roocell/red5_server_and_ios_app/server/www/apns/README.txt

 5. download the .cer file (save as teleport.ces)

 # install the cer file into the keychain on the mac.
-# expand the certificate installed using the keychain app
-# select both items and right click - choose export 2 items.
+# select the certificate right click and export as p12.
-# save a p12 file.

 #now we create the PEM file
-openssl pkcs12 -nocerts -out teleport.pem -in teleport.p12
+openssl pkcs12 -in teleport.p12 -out teleport.pem -nodes -clcerts
+openssl pkcs12 -in teleport_production.p12 -out teleport_production.pem -nodes -clcerts

 # to test
 openssl s_client -connect gateway.push.apple.com:2195 -cert teleport.pem -key teleport.pem
+openssl s_client -connect gateway.push.apple.com:2195 -cert teleport_production.pem -key teleport_production.pem

 # copy the teleport.pem file into the APNS  directory on the web server